astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 > Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/airflow-data-quality-demo/).

 ## Overview

+Data quality is a key part of the success of an organization's data systems, and with Airflow, implementing data quality checks in DAGs is both easy and robust.
+With in-DAG quality checks, halting pipelines and alerting stakeholders happens before bad data makes its way to a production lake or warehouse.

 Executing SQL queries is one of the most common use cases for data pipelines and a simple and effective way to implement data quality checks.
 Using Airflow, you can quickly put together a pipeline specifically for checking data quality or add quality checks to existing ETL/ELT with just a few lines of boilerplate code.